-This memory module placement table shows you how to place dual inline Memory modules (DIMMs) into the sockets labeled DIMM1 Bank 0 and DIMM Bank 1.
-Refer to the section "Identifying the parts of the system board" on page 9-2 for the location of the DIMM sockets.
+This memory module placement table shows you how to place dual inline Memory modules (DIMMs) into the sockets labelled DIMM1 Bank 0 and DIMM Bank 1.
+Refer to the section "Identifying system board parts (machine type 2193)" on page 9-2 for the location of the DIMM sockets.